Tracking discontinuities in parameter space: One-loop examples

 We henceforth set $\mu^2=1$.
 As a triangle with unit propagators, this integral is of uniform transcendental weight and is UV and IR finite in $\D=4$ spacetime dimensions.
 Moreover, it depends on only one dimensionless ratio,

 which makes the analysis below particularly simple.

-Let us start by solving the Landau equations and tracking the integration contours as we take monodromies around each of the singularities.
-We note that the discriminant of $\F_{\tri}^{\triopm}$ is $-m^2 s (s+m^2)/4$ and classify the singularities as follows. \begin{itemize} \item $s=0$: A physical threshold singularity where the vanishing region is bounded by $\F_{\tri}^{\triopm}$ and $\alpha_3=0$. \item $m^2=0$: A physical singularity where the vanishing region is bounded by $\F_{\tri}^{\triopm}$, $\alpha_1=0$ and $\alpha_2=0$.
+Let us start by identifying the Landau singularities \cite{Fevola:2023kaw,Fevola:2023fzn,Helmer:2024wax,Caron-Huot:2024brh,Correia:2025yao} and tracking the integration contours as we take monodromies around each of them.
+In this example, the discriminant of $\F_{\tri}^{\triopm}$ is $-m^2 s (s+m^2)/4$, and we classify the singularities as follows. \begin{itemize} \item $s=0$: A physical threshold singularity where the vanishing cell is bounded by $\F_{\tri}^{\triopm}$ and $\alpha_3=0$. \item $m^2=0$: A physical singularity where the vanishing cell is bounded by $\F_{\tri}^{\triopm}$, $\alpha_1=0$ and $\alpha_2=0$.
 Additionally, $\F_{\tri}^{\triopm}$ intersects itself at this point, so we expect this singularity to survive to the last entries of the symbol. \item $s+m^2=0$: An unphysical singularity (i.e.\ a singularity on the second sheet). \end{itemize}

 Since there is just one dimensionless ratio $x$, the symbol letters can be given as functions of $x$.
 In fact, the Landau singularities only allow for two possible independent dimensionless letters, which we take to be $x$ and $1+x$.
 Of these two letters, only $x$ can appear in the first entry, because $1+x$ contains a non-physical singularity.
 We track the monodromy contours in Fig.~\ref{fig:two-scale_tri-opp} and see that the integration contour obtained by encircling $m^2=0$ is bounded by $\alpha_1=0$, $\alpha_2=0$ and $\F=0$, which also coincides with the case when $\F=0$ degenerates itself.
 However, the integration contour for the $s=0$ singularity is bounded by only $\alpha_3=0$ and $\F=0$.
 This means, according to the analysis in Sec.~\ref{sec:seqdisc_from_contours}, that once we have taken a monodromy around $m^2=0$, the $s=0$ singularity is no longer accessible.
 In other words, the symbol cannot have a term of the form $m^2 \otimes s$.
 Since $x = \frac{s}{m^2}$, this analysis shows that a term of the form $x \otimes x$ cannot appear, since it would lead to a sequential discontinuity in $s$ following $m^2$.
 However, after taking a monodromy around $s=0$, we can still access the $m^2=0$ singularity when it corresponds to $\cF=0$ degenerating itself, so sequences of the form $x \otimes 1+x$ or $1+x \otimes 1+x$ are allowed.